CryoInTheCloud/CryoCloudWebsite/book/content/hub_best_practices.md

 ***

 Get better oriented with open science practices and broaden the impact of your work through the [NASA Open Science 101 curriculum](https://nasa.github.io/Transform-to-Open-Science/take-os101/).
 This curriculum comes with a NASA certificate and takes users through the ethos of open science, open tools and resources, open data, open code, and open results.
+It has really practical content.
 With some background knowledge in open science, you may be able to take the fast track through the certificate without needing to go through all of the modules.